 So, what exactly is “Low Temperature” chilling?
-The European Ecodesign Directive defines “HT”, “MT” and “LT” (High, Medium and Low Temperature) Chillers as having fluid off temperatures of +7°C, -8°C and -25°C respectively.
+The European Ecodesign Directive and the UK’s Ecodesign for Energy Related Products Regulations define “HT”, “MT” and “LT” (High, Medium and Low Temperature) Chillers as having fluid off temperatures of +7°C, -8°C and -25°C respectively.
 For the purposes of this article, we shall consider “Low Temperature” to define a system with fluid off temperature less than -15°C but more than around -35°C. This 20K range is slightly higher than the MT and HT ranges and the reason we have set the lower limit is because after this point we enter the realm of more bespoke refrigeration systems which are quite far removed from what a user might define as a conventional “fluid chiller”.
 The F-Gas Regulations have further limited options for low temperature cooling with many high Global Warming Potential refrigerants being phased out in 2020 or suffering from availability and pricing fluctuations as the market moves toward more environmentally conscious solutions.
 Refrigerant selection is a topic in and of itself, however options are limited for low temperature applications with the main natural contenders in the industrial landscape being Ammonia (R717) and Carbon Dioxide (R744) with HFO-blends such as R449A and hydrocarbon solutions such as Propane (R290) presenting themselves at the smaller end of the scale.
 Bitzer’s refrigerant report is a great resource for those looking to explore this topic further.

 -18oC Air-Cooled Fluid Chillers in Petrochemical Application